iLert/docs/integrations/search-guard.md

 1. Click on **Create** to save the watch. &#x20;

     Finished!
-Your Elastic Search Guard alerts will now create alerts in iLert.
+Your Elastic Search Guard alerts will now create alerts in ilert.

 ## FAQ <a href="#faq" id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

 No, unfortunately Search Guard watch(es) will not fire resolve events for alerts.

-**Can I connect Search Guard with multiple alert sources from iLert?**
+**Can I connect Search Guard with multiple alert sources from ilert?**

 Yes, simply create more watches in Search Guard.